Garden-wheelbarrow filled with soil on a farm.

 Mulching with oyster shells adds calcium to the soil and makes it more alkaline.
 Oyster shells in the garden eventually break down, but if you want to use them as ground cover under plants that need acidic soil.

-Mulched garden with dark mulch
+Mulched garden with dark mulch.

 Inorganic Mulch